ODI-documentation/materials/static/data/queries.md

 ### Simple relations

-How many cards have a simple relationship with the protagonist?
+How many cards have a simple relation with the protagonist?

 ```
 select ?representation1 ?relation ?representation2